 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for colorectal cancer.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, visit the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

+Colostomy for rectal cancer.
 Less often, a person with rectal cancer may need to have a colostomy.
 This is a surgical opening, or stoma, through which the colon is connected to the abdominal surface to provide a pathway for waste to exit the body; such waste is collected in a pouch worn by the patient.
 Sometimes, the colostomy is only temporary to allow the rectum to heal, but it may be permanent.
 With modern surgical techniques and the use of radiation therapy and chemotherapy before surgery when needed, most people who receive treatment for rectal cancer do not need a permanent colostomy.
 Learn more about colostomies .

 Many people need to retrain their bowel after surgery, which may take some time and assistance.
 You should talk with your doctor if you do not regain good control of bowel function.

-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .

 Radiation therapy is the use of high-energy x-rays to destroy cancer cells.
 It is commonly used for treating rectal cancer because this tumor tends to recur near where it originally started.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-For some people, specialized radiation therapy techniques, such as intraoperative radiation therapy (a high, single dose of radiation therapy given during surgery) or brachytherapy (placing radioactive "seeds" inside the body), may help get rid of small areas of tumor that could not be removed during surgery.
-In one type of brachytherapy with a product called SIR-Spheres, tiny amounts of yttrium-90 (a radioactive substance) are injected into the liver to treat colorectal cancer that has spread to the liver when surgery is not an option.
+Brachytherapy.
+Brachytherapy is the use of radioactive "seeds" placed inside the body.
+In 1 type of brachytherapy with a product called SIR-Spheres, tiny amounts of a radioactive substance called yttrium-90 are injected into the liver to treat colorectal cancer that has spread to the liver when surgery is not an option.
 While limited information is available about how effective this approach is, some studies suggest that it may help slow the growth of cancer cells.

 Sexual problems, as well as infertility (the inability to have a child) in both men and women, may occur after radiation therapy to the pelvis.
 Before treatment begins, talk with your doctor about the possible sexual and fertility-related side effects of your treatment and the available options for preserving fertility .

-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is usually given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Chemotherapy may be given after surgery to eliminate any remaining cancer cells.
 For some people with rectal cancer, the doctor will give chemotherapy and radiation therapy before surgery to reduce the size of a rectal tumor and reduce the chance of the cancer returning.